 Areas of research

-Multiple actors working in the same geography may share the aim to improve health outcomes but lack the coordination needed to make progress.
-In particular, a failure to recognise dependencies between demand and supply-side issues can limit progress.
-In Gombe State, northeast Nigeria, the presence of multiple Bill & Melinda Gates foundation investments presented an opportunity to enhance synergy between actors so that the health system as a whole could be strengthened.
+What gets measured gets done.
+In Gombe State, northeast Nigeria, the presence of multiple Bill & Melinda Gates foundation investments presented an opportunity to track progress across diverse activities so that the health system as a whole could be strengthened.

 Better data is essential to improve health outcomes, yet even where rich data sources are available there can be limited capacity to synthesise and use the data for decision-making.